skilegee/WIMS-Converter/README.md

 # WIMS-Converter
-This is meant to convert laboratory .csv files into WIMS compatible files for easy upload
+This is meant to convert laboratory CSV files into WIMS compatible files for easy upload